EmuKit/emukit/README.md

 To learn about emulation as a concept, check out the [Emukit playground](https://github.com/amzn/Emukit-playground) project.

+## Citing the library

+If you are using emukit, we would appreciate if you could cite our paper in your research:

+    @inproceedings{emukit2019,
+      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
+    }

 ## License

 Emukit is licensed under Apache 2.0.
 Please refer to [LICENSE](LICENSE) and [NOTICE](NOTICE) for further license information.